semmypurewal/BeginningJavaScript/03-types/readme.md

     tweet.slice(16,21);
     //=> tweet

-You can also get the length of the string, but the `length` property is not a method, so you don't have to use the parenthesis.
+You can get the length of the string, but the `length` property is not a method, so you shouldn't use the parentheses.

     tweet.length
     //=> 47